newrelic/infra-integrations-sdk/README.md

 [GoDocReference]: https://godoc.org/github.com/newrelic/infra-integrations-sdk
 [GoDocWidget]: https://godoc.org/github.com/newrelic/infra-integrations-sdk?status.svg

 **This branch is a development branch.
+We are currently running a public beta for the third version of our sdk.
 For the latest, stable release, please see [v2.1](https://github.com/newrelic/infra-integrations-sdk/tree/v2.1.0)**

 New Relic Infrastructure, provided by New Relic, Inc (http://www.newrelic.com), offers flexible, dynamic server monitoring.
 We provide an SDK for creating an